I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 12. Add a Shadow

-With a nylon fine-detail brush and a slate-gray paint, I outlined the shadow in the sand beneath the seagull and then filled it in.
+I outlined the shadow in the sand beneath the seagull with a small round brush and slate gray color paint, and then I filled it in.

 13. Add the Fine Details

 When you add subtle details, the painting starts to come to life.
 Look at your reference photo and add additional highlights or shadows as needed.

 In this painting, I used pure white for the lightest areas and black or brownish-black on the tail feathers and legs.